LineageOS/lineage_wiki/_includes/templates/device_specific/before_recovery_install_samsung_qcom.md

     * From within the Developer options menu, enable OEM unlock.
 {% endunless %}
 3. Download `vbmeta.img` from [here](https://download.lineageos.org/devices/{{ device.codename }}).
-4. Open a Command Prompt in the folder where the file was downloaded and TAR the file by running `tar -cvf vbmeta.tar vbmeta.img`
+4. Open a Command Prompt in the folder where the file was downloaded and TAR the file by running `tar --format=ustar -cvf vbmeta.tar vbmeta.img`
 5. Power off the device, and boot it into download mode:
     * {{ device.download_boot }}
     * Now, click the button that the onscreen instructions correlate to "Device unlock mode" and/or "Unlock Bootloader".